Apollo 11 Moonwalk Montage

 At last, the Fort Worth school district is recognizing Griffin.
-At a public reception Monday, Griffin (Heights ‘52) and five other graduates including civil rights icon Opal Lee will be added to the school district’s headquarters Wall of Fame.
+At a public reception June 17, Griffin (Heights ‘52) and five other graduates including civil rights icon Opal Lee were added to the school district’s headquarters Wall of Fame.

 “I haven’t been back nearly as often as I’ve wanted,” Griffin said.
 After college at Texas A&M, he came back to Fort Worth only briefly in 1962-63 to work on the F-111 at General Dynamics, now Lockheed Martin Aeronautics.

 But he kept in touch with Heights friends from a noted class that also included the late actor Van Williams and author Tommy Thompson.

 “I was back in April and where I grew up [Mattison Avenue] — that’s still a nice neighborhood,” he said.